giovannidiana/COVID-19/index.md

 Table 1: Summary of parameters and variable used in the model.

-Of particular importance, the intervention coefficient $h$ and strenght $A(t)$ describe the investment the country is putting in place to contain the epidemy (plotted in supplementary Figure 3 and 4).
-Linked to this parameter, the time to intervention can be calculated for each country (supplementary figure 5), and together with the hill scale $k$ (supplementary figure 6) is indicative of the readiness of the country to put in place a containment programme.
+Of particular importance, the intervention coefficient $h$ describes the investment the country is putting in place to contain the epidemy (plotted in Supplementary figure 1).
+Linked to this parameter, the hill scale can be calculated for each country (Supplementary figure 3), and together with the hill shape $k$ (Supplementary figure 4) is indicative of the readiness of the country to put in place a containment programme.

 ## Statistical inference and model predictions